 Best area for suburban community

 South London includes Vauxhall, Battersea, Clapham, Brixton, Tooting, Peckham and Dulwich, to name a few.
-Short of some superb parks, the comically named Horniman Museum and the world's first purpose-built public art gallery, there aren't many sights this far south of the river.
+Short of some superb parks, the comically named Horniman Museum and the world's first purpose-built public art gallery, there aren't many major sights this far south of the river.
 Instead, you'll find leafy suburban neighborhoods offering vibrant nightlife, charming village vibes and a strong sense of community.

 Brixton's large Afro-Caribbean population is reflected in its food stalls and cafes, as is the Indian influence in Tooting.
 Head to a rooftop bar in Peckham, or join locals over beers in Clapham's many pubs and bars.

-Beyond the city: Richmond, Kew and Hampton Court
+Richmond, Kew and Hampton Court

-Best neighborhood for Tudor history
+Best areas for Tudor history

 The leafy neighborhoods of Richmond, Kew and Hampton Court to the southwest don't entirely feel like London – probably because they officially belong to Surrey.
 However, these areas are only a short train ride away and are definitely worth the journey from the city.
 The distance should mean hotel prices are lower, but this is "posh" suburban London, so if you’re not careful, you’ll be paying central prices but with the added bonus of a steep daily train fare to get to all the central action.

-Here you can get lost in the beauties of Kew Gardens, deer-spot in Richmond Park and explore the Tudor architecture and maze of Hampton Court Palace.
+Here you can get lost in the beauties of Kew Gardens, deer spot in Richmond Park and explore the Tudor architecture and maze of Hampton Court Palace.
 When you're done, head to the Thames riverside, which is lined with historic pubs.